turingschool/career-development-curriculum/module_two/README.md

 * Plan for outreach & networking as you go into Module 3 using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/outreach_networking_guidelines.md)

 You'll submit all deliverables [here](https://goo.gl/forms/2FBYw38BmDEudPB22).

+### Repeating the Module
+If you're repeating the module, you'll meet with Allison during Week 1 to discuss an alternate plan for meeting your professional development goals during the repeat module using [these guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/m2_repeat_plan.md).